 John Blue built a periscope in his stone dugout to watch for people sneaking up on him.
 In one of his most notable fits of paranoia he set out by horse for Washington, D.C. to tell the president about the people who were out to get him.

-Eddy Hulbert came to Doc Barry’s ranch at the age of 13, as an orphan, just looking for a place in the world.
-He found that place as a blacksmith, literally forging much of Hillsboro in his workshop, where he was still hard at it, on the day he died.
+Eddy Hulbert came to Doc Barry’s ranch at the age of 13 as an orphan.
+He was just looking for a place in the world.
+He found that place as a blacksmith, and he literally forged much of Hillsboro in his workshop.
+He was still working hard in his blacksmith shop on the day he died.

 Did You Know?